 Over the past 30 years, 25% of the world's coral reefs have died.
 High water temperatures from global warming toxify the algae living in coral.
 Coral polyps then expel the algae so that only the white framework remains.
 Coral can actually tolerate intermittent bleaching, but recurrent events will kill it.
 In the early 1980s, bleaching only occurred every 25 to 30 years.
 By 2016, bleaching occurred once every 5.9 years.
 That’s an almost five-fold increase in coral bleaching in the past 40 years.
 More than half of 100 reefs studied lost more than 30% of their corals in 2015 or 2016.

-Shellfish and coral reefs suffer serious damage from ocean acidification also caused by global warming.
+Shellfish and coral reefs suffer serious damage from ocean acidification, also caused by global warming.
 Scientists estimate 25% of all carbon emitted goes into the oceans.
 The increase in carbon dioxide changes the chemical makeup of the water.
-This in turn causes the pH levels to fall, thus making the water more acidic.
+This, in turn, causes the pH levels to fall, making the water more acidic.
 Since the 1800s, the pH level has fallen by 0.1 pH units.
-It doesn't sound like much, but the pH scale is logarithmic like the Richter scale that measures earthquakes.
+It doesn't sound like much, but the pH scale is logarithmic, like the Richter scale that measures earthquakes.
 As a result, it represents a 30% increase in acidity.
 This is an alarming trend that creates a toxic environment for ocean wildlife.

 Effects on the Economy